 Free testing will continue to be offered to our faculty, staff and students throughout the summer at the University Health Center.
 If you are currently healthy and not experiencing symptoms of COVID-19, appointments can be booked via the Vet View scheduling process.

-If you are having symptoms of COVID-19: First, please isolate yourself and take the proper precautions to limit risk of exposure to others.
+If you are having symptoms of COVID-19, please isolate yourself and take the proper precautions to limit risk of exposure to others.
 Contact the University Health Center for an appointment (706-542-1162) during regular business hours (Mon-Fri, 8 a.m.-5 p.m.).
 Do not walk in.
 You are NOT eligible to participate in campus surveillance testing if you are currently experiencing symptoms of COVID-19 or if you have had a positive COVID-19 test in the last 90 days.